 This year I decided to put in the WERK and have been lucky enough to work with a whole host of wonderful brands and have worked on a number of paid posts and campaigns which enabled us to put a deposit down on our wedding venue!
 I have a long way to go but I’ve learnt a hella lot this year and wanted to share with you all, so I thought I’d put together a mini-series of blogging tips.

-First up, 5 top tips on how to grow your blog…
+First up, 5 top tips to grow your blog…

 1. Put some time into writing, regularly

 Shock horror.
 Ok, this one sounds like an obvious one but I started blogging many moons ago, and by blogging I used to write a post probably every six months and really struggle to write any more than that.
 Partly that was because I was worried whether anyone would like my writing, it was also pure laziness, as well as lacking confidence in my ability.